TeamFAPS/PS4-Kernel-Dumper/README.md

 ## Credits

-* CelesteBlue for the rewriting (USB + cross FW compatibility)
+* CelesteBlue for rewriting (USB + cross FW compatibility)
-* WildCard for his functional code
+* WildCard for functional code
-* Shadow for the copyout trick
+* Shadow for copyout trick
-* xvortex for the updated PS4 payload SDK
+* xvortex for updated PS4 payload SDK
-* CTurt for his PS4 payload SDK
+* CTurt for PS4 payload SDK
-* Specter for his Code Execution method and implementation
+* Specter for Code Execution method and implementation
-* qwertyoruiopz for his webkit and kernel exploits
+* qwertyoruiopz for webkit and kernel exploits